 Italy - Cervinia

 Zermatt is linked to the Italian resort of Cervinia.
-Take the soon to be replaced (Winter 2018/19) Klein Matterhorn cable car and ski across the border to Italy.
+Take the Matterhorn Glacier Ride, the world’s highest 3S cableway, to reach the Klein Matterhorn and ski across the border to Italy.
+The Matterhorn Glacier Ride was new for the 2018/19 ski season and is an experience in itself, with four of the 28 gondolas dubbed ‘crystal cabins’, encrusted with thousands of Swarovski crystals and featuring an integrated glass floor.
 The pistes on the Italian side are mainly cruising red runs.
-Ski from Klein Matterhorn non-stop to Cervinia using the red Ventina run (7), and put a distance of 14 kms and a drop of over 1,800 metres on your Ski Tracks App.
+Ski from Klein Matterhorn non-stop to Cervinia using the red Ventina run (7), and put a distance of 14 km and a drop of over 1,800 metres on your Ski Tracks App.
 Also from Klein Matterhorn you can tackle the longest piste in the Alps to Valtournenche.
-A red run of 22 kms with a vertical drop of over 2,300 metres; simply stunning!
+A red run of 22 km with a vertical drop of over 2,300 metres; simply stunning!
 If you are feeling brave, take on black piste number 59, Pista Nera del Cervino, the top half of which is so steep you don’t want to fall.

 Remember to stop off for some fantastic Italian pasta and sample the local Aosta valley wines, possibly with some Génépi, an aperitif made with local herbs, to wash it down.